 - 100.000: Cien mil (one hundred thousand)

 The word mil is also used in expressions of quantity, often implying a large but indefinite amount.
-For example, saying "Te lo he dicho mil veces" translates to "I've told you a thousand times," implying that you've said it repeatedly.
-Similarly, "Mil disculpas" means "A thousand apologies," conveying sincere regret.
+In practice, for example, saying "Te lo he dicho mil veces" translates to "I've told you a thousand times," implying that you've said it repeatedly.
+Which means similarly, "Mil disculpas" means "A thousand apologies," conveying sincere regret.
 These idiomatic usages add color and expressiveness to your Spanish.

 Understanding the correct use of mil and miles is essential for accurate communication.
 Using mil when you should use miles, or vice versa, can lead to confusion and misunderstandings.
 With practice and attention to detail, you can master this fundamental aspect of Spanish numeracy.